Search in Text of Images or Office Files

 fylr detail view of example record

-• use the highlighted Info section to access the data available in index
+• Use the "Info" button to access the data available in index

-• in the "advanced" tab, you will find the indexed contents of the image under "_fulltext"
+• In the "Advanced" tab, you will find the indexed content of the file under "_fulltext"

 Info section of a fylr record displaying the indexed OCR output

-To leverage OCR in the fylr search, make sure include the textual contents of your files in the search result by enabling the checkbox inside the menu at the far right end of the searchbar.
+To search for the extracted content, make sure that the OCR-recognizable text of your files is included in the search result by activating the checkbox in the 3-dot menu on the far right of the search bar.

-Now you can find records by searching the human readable contents of files - just type in the search bar as usual.
+Now you can find records by searching the human readable content of files - just type in the search bar as usual.

 OCR image-to-text will run when indexing a file.
-Consult Regenerating preview images for a Tutorial on how to reindex one or more records.
+Consult Regenerating preview images for a tutorial on how to reindex one or more existing records.

 Last updated